Imaging of seabed topography from the scattering of water waves: Water wave scattering

 We note the following properties of the wavenumber-to-depth function.
 For a given $\mu$, and for $\alpha > 0$, let ${I_\alpha = [\mu + \alpha, \infty)}$. \begin{itemize} \item[i)] $d(k)$ is a bijection on the interval $I_\alpha$ and so $d$ is uniquely determined $k$ by $k \in I_a$.
 The case $k = \mu$ corresponds to $\tanh(kd) = 1 \implies d = \infty$. \item[ii)] $d(k)$ is Lipschitz continuous on $I_\alpha$ and the Lipschitz constant $M_{\alpha,\mu}$ satisfies

 Hence the Lipschitz constant is rapidly increasing as $\alpha \to 0$, showing that the reconstruction of the depth $d(X)$ from $k(X)$ becomes increasingly unstable as $k \to \mu$.
-Moreover, for fixed $\alpha$, $M_{\alpha,\mu}$ is a decreasing function of $\mu$. \end{itemize} The two statements above is deduced by noting that is negative and strictly increasing on $I_a$ and applying elementary inequalities.
+Moreover, for fixed $\alpha$, $M_{\alpha,\mu}$ is a decreasing function of $\mu$. \end{itemize} The two statements above are deduced by noting that is negative and strictly increasing on $I_a$, and applying standard inequalities.

 \begin{remark} Writing \eqref{eq: dispersion} as